ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Dataset Construction Method

 \subsection{Data Statistics}

 \dataset{} contains \synnum{} programmatically generated infographic charts and \realnum{} real ones, covering \typenum{} chart types, \varnum{} chart variations, and 68 layout templates.
-Among the \typenum{} chart types, the most frequently occurring ones are horizontal bar charts (11.7\%), vertical bar charts (4.9\%), and scatterplots (3.5\%), reflecting their common usage in infographic-style presentations.
-Each chart type has up to 26 variations, capturing a wide range of styles in icon placement, color encoding, and data-label associations.
-We also observe variation in the frequency of layout template usage.
-For example, the template in Fig.~\ref{fig:examples}(f) is the most frequently used, accounting for 6.9\% of the synthetic charts.
-These differences are influenced by the structural flexibility of each template, their compatibility with various chart types, and their prevalence in real-world use cases.
-For more information on chart types, chart variations, and templates, please refer to Supp.~\ref{supp:chart} and Supp.~\ref{supp:layout}.
-Each infographic chart in the dataset is associated with tabular data, providing rich supervision for training and evaluation tasks.\looseness=-1
+Each infographic chart in the dataset is associated with tabular data, providing rich supervision for training and evaluation tasks.
+Among the \typenum{} chart types, the most frequently occurring ones are horizontal bar charts (11.7\%), vertical bar charts (4.9\%), and scatterplots (3.5\%).
+Each chart type has up to 27 variations, capturing a wide range of styles in element shapes, icon placement, and rendering effects.
+We observe differences in the frequency of template usage.
+For example, the template in Fig.~\ref{fig:examples}(f) is the most common in the synthetic charts (6.9\%). \yukai{Differences in template usage are influenced by each template's structural flexibility, compatibility with chart types, and prevalence in real-world use cases.} For more analysis on our dataset, please refer to Appendix~\ref{supp:diversity}.